 Knowing the level of performance of each critical process associated with a service is essential in understanding server performance.
 Process monitoring helps you understand the level of CPU or memory utilized by a particular process along with the number of instances.
 This knowledge enables you to kill the unwanted processes that are utilizing the servers, and optimize your server performance.

-OpManager helps you in proactive server uptime monitoring to maintain the proper functioning of servers by minimizing faults.
+OpManager helps proactively monitor server uptime to maintain the proper functioning of servers by minimizing faults.
 However, the occurrence of server faults is inevitable.
 The advanced alerting options in OpManager enables IT admins to take reactive measures for faster fault detection and to reduce downtime of servers.

 OpManager is an integrated tool that allows you to work with third-party applications to enhance the process of fault resolution.
 For instance, say you get a critical alarm for a serious server fault that needs to be fixed with the help of a technician.
 You can use this integration option to raise the alarm as a ticket in ServiceDesk Plus.